-Top Online Master’s in Computer Science for Non-CS Majors of 2025
+Best Online Master’s in Computer Science Without CS Undergrad of 2025

 Computer science (CS) has a reputation for being difficult.
-Many surveys, blogs, and school newspapers have reported that CS as a college major has one of the highest drop-out rates.
+Surveys, blogs, and school newspapers have reported that CS as a college major has one of the highest dropout rates.

-Given this reputation, it’s hard to imagine you could get a master’s in computer science without a CS undergrad degree.
-But it’s possible.
-Many colleges and universities offer computer science master’s degree programs for non-CS majors if they meet certain requirements.
+Given this reputation, it’s hard to imagine you could get a master’s in computer science without a CS undergrad degree — but it’s possible.
+Many colleges and universities offer computer science master’s degree programs for non-CS majors who meet certain requirements.

-Explore this guide to learn more about these programs’ admission requirements, coursework, and potential rewards.
+Explore this guide to learn about these programs’ admission requirements, coursework, and potential rewards.

-Best Online Master’s in Computer Science for Non-CS Majors
+10 Best Online Master’s in Computer Science Without CS Undergrad of 2025

 Georgia Institute of Technology-Main Campus